 Can you share more about that?
 What are some of the risks or fears in sharing about your survivorship?
 How did you process those personally and determine to move forward?

 One difficult portion of this process was maintaining some confidentiality for my family and close community.
 My life is not “siloed”- meaning this experience has impacted those close to me, and I’m always thinking about them when I engage in telling my story.
-I was able to move forward by connecting with other folks who have been told people about their survivorship.
+I was able to move forward by connecting with other folks who have told people about their survivorship.
 They gave me insight into the pitfalls, challenges, and outcomes of sharing in such a public way.

 I was also concerned about the representation of my story, and how it could be sensationalized or poorly presented.
 Fear of retaliation, rejection, and criticism is always at the back of my mind.
 Ultimately, I was able to process with the support of colleagues and my survivor community.
 The reward came from sharing my story in a way that fits me and my current work.
 The process really brought me closer to who I am and the journey I’ve been on.
 It also gave me the opportunity to look back and celebrate all that has come to pass in my life.